 Let’s take a look at six groups of animals that call volcanoes home sweet home.

-#7 Animal that Lives Near Volcanoes: Pacific Sleeper Sharks
+#7 Pacific Sleeper Sharks

 During an expedition a few years ago, National Geographic found these sharks inside a volcano caldera.
-The animals were a mere 12 miles from one of the active volcanos in the southwest Pacific waters.
+The animals were a mere 12 miles from one of the active volcanoes in the southwest Pacific waters.

 The water should have been too hot and acidic for the sharks, but there they were.

-#6 Animal that Lives Near Volcanoes: Lesser Flamingoes
+#6 Lesser Flamingoes

 In Tanzania is Ol Doinyo Lengai, one of Africa‘s most active volcanoes.
 It is surrounded by some of the world’s most toxic waters.
 Their primary breeding grounds are on Lake Natron, an alkaline lake which is extremely caustic.
 The source of the water is a series of hot springs with very high mineral content.
 The water is also very hot and often reaches 104 degrees.